Taveta, Kenya: Overview

-The current (2014) Member of Parliament for Taveta Constituency, which is largely the district and by extension the town, is Dr. Naomi Shaaban.
+The current (2024) Member of Parliament for Taveta Constituency, which is largely the district and by extension the town, is Hon.
+John Okano Bwire.
 She is a third term Member of Parliament.

-At one time, Taveta has had several Members of Parliament from different tribes, namely Mwacharo Kubo a taita, Norman Lukindo a kamba, Jackson Mwalulu a kamba, Alex Dingiria, Othinel Mnene, Naomi Shaaban, all Tavetas, and even a Kenyan of Greek origin, Basil Criticos.
+At one time, Taveta has had several Members of Parliament from different tribes, namely Mwacharo Kubo (Taita), Norman Lukindo (Kamba), Jackson Mwalulu (Kamba), Alex Dingiria, Othinel Mnene, Naomi Shaaban (all Taveta), and Basil Criticos, a Kenyan of Greek origin.

 Population

 As of 2019, the urban center had a population of 22,018.
 The main ethnicities in Taveta are the Taveta and Kamba tribes.